Note 2 - Summary of Significant Accounting Policies

 Noindicators of impairment were identified as of

-The Company generates revenues primarily from concrete pumping services in both the United States and the U.K. Additionally, revenues are generated from the Company’s waste management business which consists of service fees charged to customers for the delivery of our pans and containers and the disposal of the concrete waste material.
+The Company generates revenues primarily from concrete pumping services in both the U.S. and U.K. Additionally, revenue is generated from the Company’s waste management business which consists of service fees charged to customers for the delivery of its pans and containers and the disposal of the concrete waste material.

 The Company recognizes revenue from these businesses when all of the following criteria are met: (a) persuasive evidence of an arrangement exists, (b) the service has been performed or delivery has occurred, (c) the price is fixed or determinable, and (d) collectability is reasonably assured.
 The Company’s delivery terms for replacement part sales are FOB shipping point.

-The Company imposes and collects sales taxes concurrent with our revenue-producing transactions with customers and remit those taxes to the various governmental authorities as prescribed by the taxing jurisdictions in which we operate.
-We present such taxes in our consolidated statements of income on a net basis.
+The Company imposes and collects sales taxes concurrent with its revenue-producing transactions with customers and remits those taxes to the various governmental authorities as prescribed by the taxing jurisdictions in which it operates.
+The Company presents such taxes in its consolidated statement of operations on a net basis.

 The Company follows ASC

-718”), which requires the measurement and recognition of compensation expense, based on estimated fair values, for all share-based awards made to employees and directors.
-The value of the vested portion of the award is recognized as expense in the consolidated statements of income over the requisite service periods when applicable.
-Compensation expense for all share-based awards is recognized using the straight-line method.
-The Company will account for forfeitures as they occur in accordance with the early adoption of ASU
+Compensation—Stock Compensation (“ASC, which requires the measurement and recognition of compensation expense, based on estimated fair values, for all share-based awards made to employees and directors.
+The Company expenses the grant date fair value of the award in the consolidated statements of operations over the requisite service periods on a straight-line basis.
+The Company accounts for forfeitures as they occur in accordance with ASU

 Compensation—Stock Compensation (ASC.